USS Winslow (DD-359): Pre-World War II

-The warship completed outfitting in October and, on the 19th, embarked upon a shakedown cruise which took her to a number of European ports.
-Upon her return to the western hemisphere, she passed her final acceptance trials off the coast of Maine and was assigned to Battle Force, Destroyers, in the Pacific.
-Early in 1938, she transited the Panama Canal and joined Destroyer Squadron 9 at San Diego, California.
+The warship completed outfitting in October 1937 and, on the 19th, embarked upon a shakedown cruise which took her to a number of European ports.
+Upon her return to the western hemisphere, she passed her final acceptance trials off the coast of Maine and was assigned to Battle Force, Squadron Nine (DesRon), Destroyer Division (DesDiv) Seventeen in the Pacific.
+On 23 November, after transiting the Panama Canal, Winslow and sister-ship USS Balch arrived at San Diego, California to comprise the all Porter-class Destroyer Division 17, along with flagship USS McDougal and relief flag USS Moffett.
+On 29 November 1937, Winslow began a week of sea-keeping and maneuvering practice with her division off San Diego.
+Other evolutions, lasting until 19 December, included antiaircraft drills, battle practice runs, and torpedo firing exercises.
+She spent the holidays in port.
+In early 1938, Balch became flag for DesRon Nine.
 Over the next three years, Winslow conducted operations in the eastern Pacific—generally between Hawaii and the west coast—from her home port at San Diego.
+The destroyer and her division participated in Fleet Problems XIX in April 1938 and XXI in April 1940.

 By 1941, events in Europe—where World War II was already in its second year—necessitated the strengthening of American naval forces in the Atlantic.
-Accordingly, Winslow retransited the canal in April and, after visiting Guantanamo Bay in Cuba, reported for duty at Norfolk, Virginia.
+On 9 April, Winslow along with sister-ships, McDougal and Moffett, were ordered to Destroyers, United States Atlantic Fleet, Destroyer Flotilla Three, Squadron Nine, Destroyer Division Seventeen.
+After transiting the Panama Canal that month and visiting Guantanamo Bay in Cuba, Winslow reported for duty at Norfolk, Virginia.
 That summer, she conducted training operations with submarines off the New England coast.
 Later, she also participated in Neutrality patrols, particularly those directed at keeping watch over the Vichy French ships at Martinique and Guadeloupe in the French Antilles.
-Early in August, Winslow joined Tuscaloosa (CA-37) in escorting Augusta (CA-31) as that heavy cruiser carried President Franklin D. Roosevelt to NS Argentia, Newfoundland, to meet British Prime Minister Winston Churchill in the conference which resulted in the Atlantic Charter.
+Early in August, the three destroyers of Division Seventeen along with USS Madison and USS Sampson were ordered to screen the heavy cruisers Tuscaloosa and Augusta as the latter carried President Franklin D. Roosevelt to NS Argentia, Newfoundland, for a secret meeting with British Prime Minister Winston Churchill in the conference which resulted in the Atlantic Charter.
 Then, after escorting transports carrying reinforcements to Iceland, the destroyer arrived in Halifax, Nova Scotia, early in November and became a unit in the screen of America's first convoy to Southeast Asia.
-Convoy WS-12X, bound via the Cape of Good Hope for Singapore, departed Halifax on 10 November.
+Convoy WS-12X, bound via the Cape of Good Hope for Singapore, departing Halifax on 10 November.
 Just before the convoy reached Cape Town, South Africa, where the destroyers were to part company with the convoy and head for home, word arrived that the Japanese had attacked Pearl Harbor.